 The risks of chemical peels depend on a variety of factors including the depth of the peel and patient factors.
 Infection, scarring and pigmentation changes are always possible, especially when routine skin-care advice is not followed.
 It is essential that anyone considering a chemical peel discuss the risks with their practitioner.

-If you are interested in having a peel, please feel free to make an appointment with our procedural cosmetic nurse or one of our dermatologists.
+If you are interested in having a peel, please feel free to make an appointment with our, dermal therapists, cosmetic nurses or one of our dermatologists.